ersohnstyne/neverball-docs/Entities.md

 Key     | Description
 --------|------------
 radius  | Goal radius in meters.
 The default radius is "0.75".
-In Neverputt, this is usually set to "0.1375". target  | Path that the goal will travel along, starting from the linked path_corner.
+In Neverputt, this is usually set to "0.1375". target  | Path that the goal will travel along, starting from the linked *path_corner*.
 Both position and rotation are controlled by this path. target2 | Optional: Second path controls the orientation of the train, but has no effect on position.
 This is useful when you want to control the position and orientation independently of each other.

 ## light